 The response from ECOWAS and the international community is particularly meaningful given Benin’s legacy as a democratic pioneer in West Africa since the early 1990s.
 These democratic norms remain strong within society even though Talon has been able to circumvent the democratic institutional checks and balances on the executive.
 Should Benin slip back into blatantly authoritarian practices decades after starting down a democratic path without a tangible response from ECOWAS and international democratic actors, the signal to other would-be authoritarians would be crystal clear.
 In effect, the 2021 election will shape which of Benin’s historical trajectories it will follow moving forward.
 Given Benin’s role as democratic flag-bearer in the region, what happens there will create ripple effects for democratic norms in Africa that extend far wider than its size.

 Perhaps Africa’s most momentous election in 2021 will be when Ethiopians go to the polls in June.
-Parliament delayed the election, originally scheduled for August 2020, due to the COVID-19 pandemic.
+Originally scheduled for August 2020, Parliament has delayed the election twice.
+The first time, as a result of the COVID-19 pandemic, and the second, due to logistical challenges.
 The decision by Tigrayan leaders to go ahead with provincial elections in September set up a confrontation with the federal government that escalated into a full-blown armed conflict in November.
 The unresolved implications of the Tigray fighting casts a shadow over and underscores the fragility of Ethiopia’s nascent electoral process.

 The vote in Ethiopia would be the country’s first genuinely competitive multiparty elections—a historic moment for the country of 100 million people.
 This democratic opening has been created by Prime Minister Abiy Ahmed, who upon taking the mantle of the premiership in April 2018, opened Ethiopia’s erstwhile tightly controlled political system.
 The elections thus present an opportunity for popular participation and representation that Ethiopians have long been denied over decades of successive authoritarian governments.